IgniteUI/igniteui-angular/.github/CONTRIBUTING.md

 **NOTE** The localization repo has been moved to live inside the `igniteui-angular` repository under `./projects/igniteui-angular-i18n`

-A npm package should be published each time we release new version of IgniteUI for Angular.
+A npm package should be published each time we release new version of Ignite UI for Angular.
 Its version should correspond to the version of the igniteui-angular npm package.
 One could localize an application by importing the corresponding localized resource strings from the localization package (`igniteui-angular-i18n`) and use the methods described in the previous bullet to localize the whole application or part of it.
 Example:
 Inside app.module you can perform: